A Call to Kenya Government To Focus on Skyrocketing Fertilizer Expense and Do Something!

 They also must think about long-term solutions, which should involve the commercialization of GM crops, most notably maize, our staple food.
 These crops can help farmers reduce their input costs and grow more food—and we need them now more than ever.

-If we had them now, En réalité, our current crisis of inflation would still endanger us, but it would hurt a little less.
+If we had them now, in fact, our current crisis of inflation would still endanger us, but it would hurt a little less.

 Life is full of pain, but not all of it is necessary.